Freddy Salem: Property

-Freddy and Moussa Salem are the owners, via a company registered in the United Kingdom, of 14-25 Mount Street in London, a row of buildings that includes Scott's restaurant where James Bond author, Ian Fleming, used to dine, and shops such as Marc Jacobs and Ralph Lauren with flats above.
+Freddy and his nephew Moussa Salem are the owners, via a company registered in the United Kingdom, of 14-25 Mount Street in London, a row of buildings that includes Scott's restaurant where James Bond author, Ian Fleming, used to dine, and shops such as Marc Jacobs and Ralph Lauren with flats above.
 As of March 2015, the buildings are for sale with a starting price of £110 million.

-Art collecting
+Art collection

-Salem and his Beirut-born wife Muriel (who moved to England in 1975) are art collectors and patrons of the Cranford Collection.
+Salem and his Beirut-born wife Muriel (who moved to England in 1975) are art collectors and the owners and patrons of the Cranford Collection.
 Formed in 1999, the Salems' art collection by 2014 comprised over 700 works with many from the Young British Artists of the 1990s.
+It is considered Britain’s biggest private contemporary art collection.
 The collection is on display at a private home in the Regent's Park area with viewing by appointment.
 The Salems have been advised by Andrew Renton until 2011 when Anne Pontegnie succeeded him.